s-alexander-s/upwork-scraping/README.md

 UpWork values fixed-price jobs (`data.totalFpJobs`)  more than hourly-paid jobs (`data.totalHourlyJobs`).
 And the number of your hourly-paid jobs (`data.totalHourlyJobs`) is more imortant than how many hours you worked (`data.totalHoursBilled`).

 The surprise to me that the number of tests passed (`data.totalPassedTests`) is as important as your hours billed (`data.totalHoursBilled`).
 But when the correlation coefficient module is so small we cannot be sure enough.
-Nevertheless I am go to try to pass more tests.
+Nevertheless I am going to try to pass more tests.

 Your hourly rate (`data.hourlyRate.amount`) also has a big correlation but it is a consequence of your rank not a reason (I hope).
 It is fun to notice that your id (`data.recno`) also matters, but I believe in the least.